Introduction to Python Generators

 Here some of the python programming examples are listed in order to understand what is python generator.
 Check out the examples below:

 The below example is to yield/ return 5 numbers from 101 to 105.
-At first, a function “EasysimpleGeneratorFun1” is created using the def() function, which yields/returns the value “101” at first, then 102 for the second time, then 103 for the third time, 104 for the fourth time and then at last 105 will be yielded at last.
+At first, a function “EasysimpleGeneratorFun1” is created using the def() function, which yields/returns the value “101” at first, then 102 for the second time, then 103 for the third time, 104 for the fourth time, and then at last 105 will be yielded at last.
 In order to check the above function’s yielding code using a driving code (which is nothing but the “FOR LOOP”).

 The below example of the python generator function code is very simple in implementation.
 This is the program with the Python generator, which is helpful in yielding the items instead of list retuning.
 To implement/illustrate here made/created some function “firstnaturalsum(n1)” using the def() predefined function from the predefined library of the python programming language. “n1” inside the “firstnaturalsum()” function represents/defines the non-negative integers which are up to the n1 value. from the value 0.

-In practical, integers actually don’t even take more space for storing purpose, but if the integer is too big, the storage capacity will be somewhat less when we compare with the normal function, which has the return function to get the result.
+In practical, integers actually don’t even take more space for storing purposes, but if the integer is too big, the storage capacity will be somewhat less when we compare with the normal function, which has the return function to get the result.
 Python programming language provides the generator functions in order to build the iterators in shortcuts.
 The below code is fully acceptable but in the Python 2 version firstnaturalsum() is equivalent to xrange() (function) which is built-in function.
 Likewise, in the Python 3 version, the range() function is the immutable type sequence.
 In general, built-in functions are always faster than all the other functions.

 This is a guide to Python Generators.
-Here we discuss Why we need, How to create, and Working of Python Generators with some examples in order to know well about the Functions.
+Here we discuss Why we need, How to create, and Working on Python Generators with some examples in order to know well about the Functions.
 You can also go through our other related articles to learn more –